Suggested links

 In many cases, these compulsive behaviors aren’t needed and are often time-consuming.
 People with OCD still act out the compulsion because they feel they MUST perform the behavior.

-Below are some examples of common compulsions:
+Below are some common compulsions that appear with OCD:

 • Repeated hand washing, showering, brushing your teeth, etc.